Food You Can Trust

 If it's not telling you everything you need to know choose something else that does.

 There are lots of labels on a pack but the most important are the ingredients and nutrition on the back of the pack.
 Often without a calculator, are we sure we know what we're eating?
-There's got to be a simpler way.

 What's a portion if it's not the whole pack?